asianbike/asianbike/README.md

 <!--[Resume](https://your-resume-link.com)-->

 Welcome to my GitHub!<br>
-I'm Luke Son, currently pursuing a Bachelor's in Computer Science at the Arizona State University.
+I'm Luke Son, currently pursuing a Bachelor's in Computer Science at the Rutgers University - New Brunswick.
 With a strong foundation in machine learning, deep learning, and AI-driven solutions, I am passionate about applying cutting-edge technology to solve real-world challenges.
 My expertise includes deploying AI models for speed and efficiency, as well as developing innovative solutions to tackle unique problems.